waltertyree/TA_MapKitPlugin/README.markdown

 If the above link is broken, it comes from the iOS Reference Library, XCode 3 Recipes document and the Linking to Libraries and Frameworks chapter.

-This *fourth* version of the Tyree Apps MapKit plugin for TapLynx requires locations to be in latitude and longitude notation, rather than simple Street Address/Zip.
+This *fifth* version of the Tyree Apps MapKit plugin for TapLynx requires locations to be in latitude and longitude notation, rather than simple Street Address/Zip.
 There seems to be a lot of licensing and marketing tied up with geocoding of addresses, so for now we are leaving that step up to the user.
 For US based addresses we like www.geocoder.us but there are many other free and paid services available.

 ##What's New in this Version
-Thanks to user Georg for showing us that there was an error in the way the custom pin images were rendering.
-We have fixed that issue and describe it in detail [on our blog.](http://blog.tyreeapps.com/2011/04/mapkit-custom-images-and-offset-issues.html) Additionally, we have discovered and repaired a bug that would cause the plugin to crash sometimes after the app had been sent to the background and then brought to the foreground.
+This version adds a script to transform a csv file of places and insert it into an NGConfig.plist.
+See the section below called *Spreadsheets* for instructions.

 ##Features
 This plugin has two buttons at the top.
 One button will display a list of the locations.
 The other button will toggle adding and removing the user's location from the map.